- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

 10. Organize a team hike

-A little time in the fresh fall air might be just what the doctor orders to help your team prepare for the busy season ahead.
-Think about organizing a hike for the team to get everybody up and moving.
+A little fresh fall air might be just what the doctor orders to help your team prepare for the busy season ahead.
+To help build connection and boost morale, organize a team hike at a local park or recreational area.

-When making the preparations, just be sure to consider everyone’s physical aptitude.
+When making preparations, consider everyone’s physical aptitude.
 Ideally, you want team events to be as inclusive as possible.
-Also, try to keep the locale somewhere easily accessible to all team members.
+Also, try to select a destination that’s easily accessible to all team members.

 11. Host a gratitude workshop